baidu-research/HNN/README.md

 The following two sections give a step-by-step tutorial for repducing the major results in the paper.
 If you have any question, please post it on github or email authentichj@outlook.com

 # Prerequisites
-Note: Other versions of Python and packages below are not tested.
+Note: Other versions of python and packages below are not tested.
 But we believe they should work as long as python3+ is used.

 Environment
 * python (3.6.6)